noelmartinon/mboxzilla/README.md

       mboxzilla -f inbox
       mboxzilla -a

 - Extract all messages to local folder as eml files

       mboxzilla -f inbox -o backup_dir -e

 - Extract all messages younger than 30 days to local folder

       mboxzilla -f inbox -o backup_dir -e --age-max=30

-- Upload all messages found in Thunderbird profiles with :
+- Upload all messages found in Thunderbird profiles to URL (see 'server/index.php') with :

      - EML compression to gzip = active
      - Emails age max = 365 days